 6. Use Web Server Configuration to Log PHP Errors

 The ideal technique to record errors is to define them in the web server configuration file, rather than modifying parameters in the .htaccess or adding lines in the PHP code to show errors.

-These files must be added to the virtual host of a specific website or application in Apache, which is commonly found in the sites-available folder in Ubuntu or the httpd-vhosts file in Windows.
+These files must be added to the virtual host of a specific HTML page or application in Apache, which is commonly found in the sites-available folder in Ubuntu or the httpd-vhosts file in Windows.

 7. Collect PHP Errors using Atatus

 Atatus is an Application Performance Management (APM) solution that collects all requests to your PHP applications without requiring you to change your source code.
 However, the tool does more than just keep track of your application's performance.
 Atatus' ability to automatically gather all unhandled errors in your PHP application is one of its best features.

 To fix PHP exceptions, gather all necessary information such as class, message, URL, request agent, version, and so on.
 Every PHP error is logged and captured with a full stack trace, with the precise line of source code marked, to make bug fixes easy.